 Historical documents include:

 The Social Security Death Index (SSDI) can also be found at Genealogy Bank.
-This index is a collection over 94 million death records covering the United Stated.
+This index is a collection of over 94 million death records covering the United States.

 Credit: Genealogy Bank